 Wherever your business is based, you could try to increase the number of potential customers by offering specialist tyres in addition to standard car tyres.

-Sales of motorcycles and scooters have been strong in recent years and so the demand for suitable tyres has risen too.
+Sales of motorcycles and scooters remain strong and so the demand for suitable tyres has risen too.
 Additional equipment and training will be needed to fit motorcycle tyres, but the investment may be worthwhile in terms of the extra business brought in.

 Caravan and trailer tyres

-It's estimated that there are over 500,000 touring caravans in the UK, each of which has at least two tyres.
+Camping and caravanning has boomed since the pandemic and membership of the Camping and Caravanning Club reached an all-time high of 350,000 in 2021.
+It was estimated that there were over 500,000 touring caravans in the UK in 2020, each of which has at least two tyres.
 Caravans don't generally clock up a huge number of miles in a year, but over the years their tyres can degrade and they will need to be replaced from time to time to make sure they're safe.
 The same applies to trailers.
 Caravan and trailer tyres are generally made in special sizes, and you'll need to offer a reasonable range if you're going to attract this type of business.
 You should be able to advise your customers about things like load rating, particularly for trailers with a large capacity.

 Winter tyre fitting and storage